lkbrennan/FinalYearProject/README.md

 to run server, run command "flask run --host 0.0.0.0"

 &nbsp;**DATABASE**

-thats all done, the create script is in the DatabaseConfig file to show the create table statements used and how the database was laid out
+&nbsp;thats all done, the create script is in the DatabaseConfig file to show the create table statements used and how the database was laid out